nextflow-io/nextflow/docs/awscloud.rst

     process.container = 'quay.io/biocontainers/salmon'
     aws.region = 'eu-west-1'

-    // NOTE: the following line only if the `aws` tool is installed in a custom AMI executor.awscli = '/home/ec2-home/miniconda/bin/aws'
+    // NOTE: this setting is only required if the AWS CLI tool is installed in a custom AMI executor.awscli = '/home/ec2-user/miniconda/bin/aws'

 .. note:: Nextflow requires to access the AWS command line tool (``aws``) from the container in which the job runs in order to stage the required input files and to copy back the resulting output files in the